weslleyaraujo/deadofthrones/README.md

 Playing around with the large number of characters that our sweet [George R.R Martin](http://en.wikipedia.org/wiki/George_R._R._Martin) killed on the
 HBO Serie [Game of Thrones](http://en.wikipedia.org/wiki/Game_of_Thrones).

-As a huge GOT fan I decided to create this small website showing a little information of those dead characters 😢 Thanks to the [Game Of Thrones Wikia](gameofthrones.wikia.com)!
+As a huge GOT fan I decided to create this small website showing a little information of those dead characters 😢

+Thanks to the [Game Of Thrones Wikia](gameofthrones.wikia.com)!

 ## Installing

-You can execute our wizard using:
+You can execute a wizard tool using:

 ```
 .bash/install